009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 4. [Summary](#summary)
 5. [Potential Future Developments](#potential_future_developments)

-- -

 ## 1) Business Understanding 🧠 <a name="business_understanding"></a>

-*In our Business Understanding the business question and problem is described.
+*In our Business Understanding the Business Question and problem is described.
 The goal and what we intended to archieved is written down in detail.*

 ### Use Case